argoproj/applicationset/docs/Generators.md

 The generator parameters are:

 - `{{path}}`: The directory paths within the Git repository that match the `path` wildcard.
-- `{{path.basename}}`: For any directory path within the Git repository that matches the `path` wildcard, the right-most path name is extracted (eg `/directory/directory2` would produce `directory2`).
+- `{{path.basename}}`: For any directory path within the Git repository that matches the `path` wildcard, the right-most path name is extracted (e.g. `/directory/directory2` would produce `directory2`).

-Whenever a new Helm chart/Kustomize YAML/Application subfolder is added to the Git repository, the ApplicationSet controller will detect this change and automatically deploy the resulting manifests within new `Application` resources.
+Whenever a new Helm chart/Kustomize YAML/Application/plain subfolder is added to the Git repository, the ApplicationSet controller will detect this change and automatically deploy the resulting manifests within new `Application` resources.

-!!! warning "Directories must be valid Argo CD applications"
-    As of this writing, only directories that are valid Argo CD applications (and specifically Helm, Kustomize, or Jsonnet applications) will be matched.
-This issue is [being tracked here](https://github.com/argoproj-labs/applicationset/issues/121).

 As with other generators, clusters *must* already be defined within Argo CD, in order to generate Applications for them.